polifonia-project/folk_ngram_analysis/README.md

 [![DOI](https://zenodo.org/badge/427469033.svg)](https://zenodo.org/badge/latestdoi/427469033)

-If you use the code in this repository, please cite this software as follow:
+If you use the code in this repository, please cite this software as follows:
 ```
 @software{diamond_fonn_2022,
 	address = {Galway, Ireland},